hakoemmy/cake-shop-app/README.md

 # cake-shop-app
-> Buy your favourite cake and ice cream
+> Buy your favourite cake